 How Our Benchmark Works

-Gold Medal wines from the Asheville International Wine Competition form the group of wines that will represent WNC at each Benchmark event.
+Gold Medal wines from the Western North Carolina Wine Competition form the group of wines that will represent WNC at each Benchmark event.

 For each WNC wine selected, an independent source will identify one international and one domestic wine that are rated at about 90 Points by recognized raters.
 The selected wines must also be at a price point similar to the WNC wine.

-A team of seven evaluators – five American Wine Society Certified judges and two sommelier – will make up the judging team.
+A team of seven evaluators – five American Wine Society Certified judges and two sommelier – will make up the judging team for each Benchmark.

-The seven scores will be averaged to determine a final score that is published.
+The seven scores will be averaged to determine a final score for each wine that is published.